ecoacoustics/website/content/resources/lessons/acoustics-indices/presentation/index.md

 -   Sounds are multidimensional: frequency, time and amplitude
 -   Environmental recordings have an additional constraint:
-    -   it is hard to determine the distance between sound source (e.g.: animal) to microphone
+    -   It is hard to determine the distance between sound source (e.g.: animal) to microphone
         -   Amplitude metrics depend on distance because of attenuation effects
 -   Other factors might influence values:
-    -   e.g. background noise, intensity and repetition of calls by one individual, overlaps between calls,etc
+    -   E.g. background noise, intensity and repetition of calls by one individual, overlaps between calls,etc
-    -   Therefore the relationship between one index/one ecological metric are still unclear
+    -   Therefore the relationship between one index/one ecological metric is still unclear

 >Notes:
 >Transforming a multidimensional feature into one single number is not always straightforward and a lot of times if does not work the same in every situation;